JosephTLyons/Track-Notes-1/README.md

 ## Changelog:
 ### July XXth, 2017 - v1.2.0
-* PC builds are now available in the download package
+* PC VST builds are now available
 * Stealth mode feature is added
+* Corrected tabbing behaviour:  Now, when a text editor is in focus, pressing the tab key will move the focus to the next sequential text editor.
+* Demo version now available

 ### June 26th, 2017 - v1.1.0
 * Bug fix: Some images load and display larger than they really are.
 Images that have dimensions that exceed those of the screen you are using will be scaled down (only the copy of the image loaded into the application is changed, not the original).
 This is sort of guesswork, as its hard to know the exact dimensions of the docks/taskbars/etc, but it SHOULD work.
 Also, images that don't exceed the desktop dimensions are not changed.